alwynallan/sunrise/README.md

 # sunrise

 Sunrise Simulation for TP-Link Kasa color lightbulbs with web interface using node.js.
+Apparently there's science that says that sunrise is a healthy way to wake up.
+If that doesn't convince your boss, you need this.

 Get the TP-Link LB-130s configured and named on the LAN with the Kasa app.
 Update firmware.
 LB-230s should work, but have not been tested.
 This should work with node and npm on an